 Hello and welcome to Deliciously Ella!
-I’ve been writing this blog for a year now and love it more than I can possibly say; I hope you’ll love it too.
+I’ve been writing this blog for nearly two years now and love it more than I can possibly say; I hope you’ll love it too.

 Eating this way has allowed me to take control of my illness, stopping the constant pain, restoring my energy and giving me my life back again.
 It really has healed me, and just eighteen months after starting this lifestyle I’ve been able to come off all my medication and I feel so incredible, better than ever really!
 I’d never have believed that I could come this far simply through diet; it is just incredible – better than any drug ever.
 I’ve learnt more on this health adventure than I could have possibly imagined too and I really want to share all of this information with you.
 It’s my way of turning something negative into something really positive.
 If I can spread health and happiness with anyone then this is a success!

 More than anything I want the blog to show how easy and delicious healthy food is – it’s so much more than bland salads and iceberg lettuce!
 It’s all about sumptuous desserts, delicious dips, raw treats and rainbow bowls of incredible veggies, all made with nature’s most natural ingredients.
 Everything here will nurture and love your body, leaving you feeling incredible.
 This way of eating is absolutely not about deprivation and starvation but instead it’s about embracing a positive, healthy way of life!
 Take a look at my food philosophy for more on all the awesome benefits of this lifestyle.